CirroBio/Cirro-client/README.md

-  --process TEXT          Name or ID of the ingest process --data-directory TEXT   Directory you wish to upload --interactive           Gather arguments interactively --use-third-party-tool  Use third party tool for upload (only generate
+  --process TEXT          Name or ID of the ingest process --data-directory TEXT   Directory you wish to upload --interactive           Gather arguments interactively --use-third-party-tool  Use third party tool for upload (Generate manifest and one-time upload authentication token) --help                  Show this message and exit.
-                          manifest)
-  --help                  Show this message and exit.

 ```

 ### SDK Usage